strawstack/MinimalMapBackground/README.md

 2. Copy `template.html` to a new file titled `index.html`

-3. With `index.html` do the following:

-4. Replace `YOUR_API_KEY` with your API key.
+3. Replace `YOUR_API_KEY` with your API key.
 Get an API key [here](https://developers.google.com/maps/documentation/javascript/get-api-key)

-5. Open `index.html` with a web browser
+4. Open `index.html` with a web browser

 # Adding Content to the Site